Bod9001/DockerFileForAMDAIWin/README.md

 and then you should be connected to the UI

+it will take a while since the model loading takes ages you can observe by your RAM slowly climbing, best to wait for it

 ( If you're not able to connect you might need to run network.ps1 since that Does Some firewall magic I don't understand , however it may not be necessary )